rajeevlraman/MIcrosoft_Enterprise_mobility_and_security/README.md

 - Understand Microsoft Cloud Administration
 - Microsoft Entra ID – (Azure AD)
 - Microsoft Privileged Identity Management (PIM)

+### Takeaway from this lab

+- Comprehensive hands-on experience in Microsoft Cloud Administration focusing on Entra and related services.
+- Learn Enterprise Mobility + Security (EMS) principles for managing and securing mobile devices, applications, and data in Microsoft's cloud ecosystem.
+- Focus on Privileged Identity Management (PIM) using Entra ID (formerly Azure AD) for effective role-based access control (RBAC) and just-in-time (JIT) access.
+- Practical skills in setting up Azure accounts, navigating the Azure portal, and managing subscriptions.
+- Setting up roles for Users and enforcing MFA.
+- Explore Active Directory synchronization with Entra ID using Entra Connect for seamless integration between on-premises and cloud environments.
+- Practical deployment and management of Microsoft Intune (Microsoft Endpoint Manager) for endpoint management, including device and application management.
+- Implement security measures with Defender for Cloud, Defender for Identity, and Purview Information Protection to enhance cloud workload security and compliance.
+- Creating Sensitivity labels for Office documents and setting up auto labelling and encryption.

 ### prerequisites for this lab: